MicrosoftDocs/learn/learn-pr/wwl-azure/describe-azure-compute-networking-services/includes/3-exercise-create-azure-virtual-machine.md

 In this exercise, you create an Azure virtual machine (VM) and install Nginx, a popular web server.

-You could use the Azure portal, the Azure CLI, Azure PowerShell, or an Azure Resource Manager (ARM) template.<br>
+You could use the Azure portal, the Azure CLI, Azure PowerShell, or an Azure Resource Manager (ARM) template.

-In this instance, yo'ure going to use the Azure CLI.
+In this instance, you're going to use the Azure CLI.

 ## Task 1: Create a Linux virtual machine and install Nginx